redhat-na-ssa/demo-ai-gitops-catalog/tenants/README.md

-# Tentants
+# Tenants

-This folder contains other groups (tenants) configurations for multiple argo instances on a cluster
+This folder contains other groups (tenants) configurations for multiple argocd instances on a cluster